 How Different Religions View Cremation

 How do different religions view cremation?
+Which religions prohibit cremation?
 The religious perspective on disposition can be an important consideration when making end of life plans with a loved one.
 While cremation is widely accepted, there are some religions that prohibit the practice and prefer burial or traditional funeral services.
 Others see cremation services as acceptable but have specific guidelines to be followed.

-How do religions view cremation?
 Below are general views on the acceptance of cremation by some religions.
-It is recommended to consult with a religious official in order to gain a deeper understanding of the traditions within a faith.
+It is recommended to consult with a religious official in order to gain a deeper understanding of the traditions within a faith as there can be a range of beliefs.

 Atheism: Atheists do not have religious criteria for disposition.